jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 Code requirement:
-1.generation of random sets: the cards recieved by the dealer or players are determined by the random function in C++ 2.Data structure for storing game status:
+1.generation of random sets: the cards recieved by the dealer or players are determined by the random function in C++

+2.Data structure for storing game status:
   -integer for the tokens remained
   -int for the cards drawn.
   -linked list of the cards in hand of each player.

 3.Dynamic memory management:
   -we use pointer and linked list to store the player card and dealer card.

+4. File input and output:
-4.1 File input:
+  4.1 file input
     - the tokens of the player before each game start 4.2 File output:
     - the tokens remain of the player after the end of each game

 5. Program codes in mutliple files:
   5.1 main.cpp
     - Asking the player draw card or not